 The Benedictine Convent of St. John at Müstair was founded around 775, probably on the orders of Charlemagne, to give thanks for his safe passage of the Alps.
 The convent is one of the few existing architectural examples from the Carolingian period.
-The Benedictine Convent of St. John at Müstair is well known for its Carolingian frescoes from around 800 AD and 12th century Romanesque frescoes and stuccoes, the most important cycle of figurative murals in Switzerland.
+The Benedictine Convent of St. John at Müstair is well known for its Carolingian frescoes from around 800 AD and its 12th century Romanesque frescoes and stuccoes, they are the most important series of figurative murals in Switzerland.
 The series of frescoes adorns the entire Carolingian St. John's Church.
 There is also a statue of Charlemagne in the St. John's Church.
 The original Carolingian St. John's Church and the Chapel of the Holy Cross survived largely intact.
 The fortified Planta Tower was erected around 960 to provide protection against the barbarians threatening the Holy Roman Empire of Otto I. The Planta Tower is considered the oldest fortified residential tower in the Alps.
 In 2015, around twelve nuns still lived in the Convent of St. John at Müstair.
 Müstair is the easternmost village in Switzerland.
 The tiny village has been known since 1923 by his Rhaeto Romance name Müstair rather than the German Münster.
 The Convent of St. John is situated in the Val Müstair.
 The Val Müstair is, together with the adjoining Swiss National Park Naziunal, the first UNESCO biosphere reserve in the high Alpine region.The Benedictine Convent of St. John at Müstair was declared a UNESCO World Heritage in 1983.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos